 - A List of Cages by Robin Roe – This debut novel crushed my heart most assuredly.
 It made me cry, it made me angry – I felt absolutely helpless.
 The roll of tissue failed to rescue me from this one.
 I highly recommend this.

 Again, thank you for putting up with me all through this time.
-I appreciate all the emails, the shy people who prefer not leaving a comment, and those who shares my links.
+I appreciate all the emails, the shy people who prefer not leaving a comment, and those who share my links.
 Sorry for not replying promptly to your emails, or for ignoring most of them.
 I am an awful, awful blogger, sorry.
 Yet again, to all the publicists and authors, kindly read my policy thoroughly before sending me an email.
 And if you could maybe get my name right sometimes, that would be awesome. 😉 Goodspeed!